ScottRJones/abp/docs/en/framework/ui/mvc-razor-pages/javascript-api/events.md

 ### Multiple Arguments

-If you want to pass multiple arguments, you can pass like `abp.event.on('basketUpdated', arg0, arg1, agr2)`.
+If you want to pass multiple arguments, you can pass like `abp.trigger.on('basketUpdated', arg0, arg1, agr2)`.
 Then you can add the same argument list to the callback function on the subscriber side.

 > **Tip:** Alternatively, you can send a single object that has a separate field for each argument.
 This makes easier to extend/change the event arguments in the future without breaking the subscribers.